deltachat/deltachat-pages/en/help.md

 ## Groups {#groups}

+### What is a group ?

+A group is a list of members talking with each other.
+There are no roles in groups: every member has the possibility to add or remove anyone, including the creator.

+Groups can have an avatar and a subject.
+Just like members, those can be set by anyone in the group.
+Every member also has the possibility to set disappearing messages: messages older than the given duration starting from the moment the option is set are automatically deleted by DeltaChat.
+Each member can delete their own message from everyone's device but cannot delete messages of others.

+Because all members have the same rights, it is better to use groups among trusted peers.

 ### Creation of a group

 - Select **New chat** and then **New group** from the menu in the upper right corner or hit the corresponding button on Android/iOS.